Dependent Pages

 Description

-1. Are You Qualified To Claim the Child, Dependent?
+1. Are You Qualified to Claim the Child, Dependent?

 Find out if the child or dependent meets the age, relationship, residency, support test to be claimed as your dependent.
+Start the Dependent tax tool, answer only a few questions, and you will know if you qualify to claim the dependent.

 1.1 Did you Mistakenly Claim a Dependent on Your Tax Return?

-1.2 Transfer the Claim of a Dependent To Another Taxpayer
+1.2 Transfer the Claim of a Dependent to Another Taxpayer

 See Section 5. below about the right of a custodial parent to release the dependency exemption by completing and signing Form 8332 - Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent.